 Can You Can Asparagus Without a Pressure Canner?

-No, unfortunately you must use a pressure canner.
+No, unfortunately you must use a pressure canner to make it shelf stable.
 The main complaint people have is the texture does soften up.
 But the flavor remains.
 I didn’t care for it just out of the jar.
 But I could see making soup or adding it to other recipes.

 There are other options for preserving it and using it.
 Check this page Ways to Keep Asparagus